 The reasons why people take trips to Flag are as varied as people themselves.
 Being both the largest Scientology organization in the world, as well as its most advanced, Flag provides Scientology parishioners with not only same counseling and study opportunities as local churches of Scientology around the world, but also has a vast array of Flag-only services which each have their own particular purpose and appropriate use depending on the person.
 For me, my purpose for going to Flag was for Scientology counseling (called auditing), with the intention of reaching the State of Clear. (see explainer link here on what it means to “go Clear”)

 Flag itself is a fairly massive complex of buildings.
 The majority of the work that Scientologists do at Flag takes place either at the Flag Building – the home of most Scientology training & auditing spaces, or at the Flag Advanced Org, a building a few blocks away where more advanced services are taken.
-This video here gives a good overview of what Flag is and what it consists of:
+This video here gives an amazing overview of what Flag is and what it consists of:

 Flag also provides a number of options for lodging for parishioners coming in for service, including the historic Fort Harrison hotel as well as several others around downtown Clearwater.
 My family has split time, staying sometimes in the Fort Harrison, sometimes at the recently-renovated Oak Cove (which has fantastic views of the Gulf of Mexico), as well as staying with my wife’s godsister – a lifelong friend of the family.